 "I'll do anything I can for you," said Andrew.

-"Not for me," said Phillip.
+"Not for me," said Phillip, turning.
 "For Penelope.
-We have one more guest coming, and then --"
+We have one more guest coming, and then —"

 "Phillip," said the man in the uniform.
 He limped as he came in.
-"I hope you don't mind that I showed myself in.
-I helped build this damn house, I wasn't about to be led around it by some ignorant darkie."
+"I hope you don't mind that I let myself in.
+I helped build this damn house, I wasn't about to sit around waiting to be shown through it by the likes of this."

 Phillip smiled without humor.
 "Captain Sidney.
 Thank you for coming."
 He nodded to the slave, who departed with obvious relief, shooting an unreadable look at the captain's back as he went.

-"Not a ghost," said Phillip, still smiling in an unfriendly way.
+"Not a ghost," said Phillip.
 "A man.
 A man intent on ruining me, and my business, and my marriage."

 "Why haven't you just shot him and been done with it?" said the captain.